 The use of ‘Maghreb’ in bird names in some languages:

-The following are some species for which the common names is formed by the term Maghreb or one of its equivalents (barbary, berber, moro,…).
+The following are some species for which the common names (in different languages) is formed by the term Maghreb or by one of its equivalents (Barbary, Berber, moro,…).

-To my knowledge this is the richest language in terms of using the word Maghreb. van den Berg (2016) in his ‘Dutch Birding bird names’ lists 4 Dutch names that use the term Maghreb, he also lists 4 English names (3 below + Maghreb Lark which have a different Dutch name):
+To my knowledge this is one of the richest languages in terms of using the word Maghreb. van den Berg (2016) in his ‘Dutch Birding bird names’ lists a number of Dutch names that use Maghreb or equivalent terms:

-- Maghrebbosuil – Strix mauritanica – Maghreb Wood Owl (the split is not widely recognised yet)
+- Maghrebbosuil – Strix mauritanica (Maghreb Wood Owl).

-- Maghrebpimpelmees – Cyanistes ultramarinus ultramarinus – Ultramarine Tit (the split of Cyanistes teneriffae is not recognised by anyone else).
+- Maghrebpimpelmees – Cyanistes ultramarinus (Ultramarine Tit, the the split of this taxon from Cyanistes teneriffae is recognised only by Dutch Birding).

 - Barbary Partridge (Alectoris barbara).
-Both names derived from Barbary Coast as Northwest Africa was known to Europeans at the time
+Both names derived from Barbary Coast as Northwest Africa was known to Europeans un the near past.

 Plus the names adopted by van den Berg (2016) cited above under the Dutch.